-At Mercer | Mettl, we understand that only employees who possess the necessary skills can further achieve their organizational objectives.
-We have designed our cognitive assessments to ensure that the hired individuals possess the necessary skills, and can apply the acquired knowledge.
+At Mercer | Mettl, we understand that only employees who possess the necessary skills can help in achieving organizational objectives.
+Therefore, we have designed our cognitive assessments to ensure that the hired individuals possess the necessary skills and apply the acquired knowledge.

-The talent pool of the company depends on the accuracy of the assessment.
-Identifying the right talent for your company is one of the essential steps toward making your organization successful.
-Once you identify the right candidates, it is equally necessary to deploy them according to their abilities in the appropriate job roles.
-Effective and well-designed cognitive ability tests from Mercer | Mettl fulfill such needs of the hiring process and are equipped to empower recruiters in every possible way.
+Identifying the right talent for your company is one of the essential steps toward building winning teams.
+However, once you identify suitable candidates, it is equally necessary to deploy them according to their abilities in the appropriate job roles.
+Cogent and well-designed cognitive ability tests from Mercer | Mettl fulfil such needs of the hiring process and empower recruiters in every possible way.

-Originally published August 31 2020, Updated September 25 2020
+Originally published August 31 2020, Updated February 23 2022